RovingCodeMonkey/EverythingMustGo/README.md

 App Tasks
 - [x] An app that builds into static html - so no server required.
-- [ ] Loads list from a csv file of items to be sold,
+- [ ] Displays priced items as list with title/price/single picture,
+- [ ] Allows user to view more information via a details link(Redux or Context?)/popup (State?).
-- [ ] Displays list and pictures.
+- [ ] Do I try and index it?
+Short time-window is there any point?

 Server tasks
 - [x] Turn bucket into static site folder